lambdaclass/mina_bridge/README.md

 ### Consensus checking

-The first step of the verifier is to execute consensus checks, specific to the Ouroboros Samasika consensus mechanism that the Mina Protocol uses.
+The first step of the verifier is to execute consensus checks, specific to the [Ouroboros Samasika consensus mechanism](https://github.com/MinaProtocol/mina/blob/develop/docs/specs/consensus/README.md) that the Mina Protocol uses.
 The checks are comparisons of state data between the candidate state and the tip state.

 Currently the only check implemented is the one corresponding to short-range forks.
 The check just compares that the candidate state’s height is greater than the tip’s.
 If equal, tiebreak logic is implemented.
-Tiebreak consists in lexicographically comparing the VRF hashes of both states, and if these are equal then comparing the consensus state hashes.
+Tiebreak consists in lexicographical comparison of the VRF hashes of both states, and if these are equal then we compare the consensus state hashes.

 So the total logic can be summed up by: